chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 Your reply to sender will use another email header, called "Reply-To", which is the email address that sender has filled in.

 = What do you mean with "thank you" message? =
 A "thank you" message is displayed after submitting the form and in the confirmation email to sender (if activated).

 It's the (translated) message: Thank you!
 You will receive a response as soon as possible.

-You can change this message using an attribute or via Settings > VSCF.
+You can change this message via Settings > VSCF or using an attribute.

-= What do you mean with GDPR? =
-The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

 = Can I use multiple shortcodes? =
 Do not use multiple shortcodes on the same page.
 This might cause a conflict.